fusioncharts/dev_centre_docs/chart-guide/standard-charts/treemap.md

 Using FusionCharts Suite XT, you can configure standard interactivity for items like tooltips and gradient legend, through the treemap attributes.
 However, if you need to further extend chart interactivity, you can raise the following JavaScript events for this chart, and then build your custom modifications over them:

-* The `beforeDrillDown` event is triggered just before the chart is rendered, when you drill down to a child node.
+* The `beforeDrillDown` event is triggered just before the chart is rendered when you drill down to a child node.

-* The `drillDown` event is triggered just after the chart is rendered, when you drill down to a child node.
+* The `drillDown` event is triggered just after the chart is rendered when you drill down to a child node.

-* The `beforeDrillUp` event is triggered just before the chart is rendered, when you drill up to the immediate parent node, or the root node.
+* The `beforeDrillUp` event is triggered just before the chart is rendered, when you drill up to the immediate parent node or the root node.

-* The `drillUp` event is triggered just after the chart is rendered when you drill up to the immediate parent node, or the root node.
+* The `drillUp` event is triggered just after the chart is rendered when you drill up to the immediate parent node or the root node.

 * The `drillDownCancelled` event is triggered when the `beforeDrillDown` event is interrupted.